selivan/zabbix-import/README.md

 SUCCESS: configuration import
 ```

-Tested with Zabix 3.4 and 4.0, probably will work with older versions up to 2.0.
-Written in pure python 3, no additional libraries are required.
+Tested with Zabbix 3.4 and 4.0, probably will work with older versions up to 2.0.
+Written in pure python, no additional libraries are required.
+Works with both python 3 and python 2.

 Allows to control import options: